 4.9 (2,717 reviews)

 Another option we’d recommend over Houwzer and Redfin is Ideal Agent.
 Like Clever, Ideal Agent is an agent-matching service that offers more selection and coverage than both Redfin and Houwzer.
 Ideal Agent has less agent selection than Clever (2,000 vs. Clever’s 14,000), but its agents are available nationwide.
-Ideal Agent also charges double what Clever does (2% vs. Clever’s 1%) because it works with only top performing agents.
+Ideal Agent also charges more than what Clever does (2% commission vs. Clever’s 1.5%) because it works with only top performing agents.

 Houwzer vs. Redfin: In-depth breakdown